MicrosoftDocs/customer-insights/ci-docs/journeys/overriding-fls-attributes.md

 - Confirmation that you added all Customer Insights – Journeys application/system users to the FLS profiles.
 - Confirmation that you understand and accept the change to your security model and the potential risks of overriding FLS.

-Once you're notified that the FLS is enabled, you can start using FLS-protected attributes in Customer Insights – Journeys.
+Once you've been notified that the FLS is enabled, you can start using FLS-protected attributes in Customer Insights – Journeys.

 For more information, see [submit a support request](/dynamics365/field-service/field-service-get-help).